natocesarrego/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/03-adding-form-field-type-settings.markdown

 | example:
 |
 | `@DDMForm`
 | : Instantiates a new `DDMForm`.
 Creates a dynamic form from the annotation.
+It
+is responsible for create a Form Rule (@DDMFormRule) programatically.
 |
 `@DDMFormRule`
-| : ???
+| :  The Rule takes two variables: actions and conditions.
+In the case above, the action
+ will always execute because its condition is equals to TRUE and the action associate to it is hide the validation of a specific Form field, in this case the Slider.
 |
 | `@DDMFormLayout`
 | : Takes two variables: `paginationMode` and `value`.
 The pagination mode is a